 Do other Android phones work with Android Auto?

 If your phone has Android 5.0 or more newer, yes, it works with Android Auto.

-You should note that not all vehicle models feature this app.
+You should note that not all vehicle models support this app.
 So, find a list of vehicles compatible with the app and check whether yours fall under that list.